Halluminate

 The buyer set is small.
 The budget is enormous.

 Frontier model labs.
-Three to five labs control the high-end of the post-training spend.
-Each one is staffed with a small team trying to produce computer-use environments fast enough to keep up with the agent roadmap.
+Three to five labs control the high-end of the post-training spend, and the line item is now public: Anthropic leadership has discussed over $1B on RL environments in a year, and typical environment contracts run six to seven figures per quarter.[16]
+[17] Each lab is staffed with a small team trying to produce computer-use environments fast enough to keep up with the agent roadmap.
 Halluminate is already in active pilot with one of them, targeted to convert this quarter.
 Sustained AI capex creates adjacent demand for training and eval infra to help labs realize their model investments.[5]
 [6]

 Serious agent companies.
 Browser Use, Yutori, Manus, Browserbase Director, and the next wave of agent products all need the same thing the labs need.[13]
 [15] Their differentiator is reliability in the customer's actual stack — which means training and grading against environments that mirror that stack.
 Halluminate sells the same product on the same loop.